unleashy/vahv/README.md

 Vahv’s built-in `length` validator—take arguments; they just return a validator bound to those arguments.

+Validators can also be async—any validator that returns a Promise that wraps a ValidatorResult is an async validator.

 ### Composing

 Of course, you don’t wanna limit yourself to one validator.
 Therefore, Vahv ships with a validator composer, `and`.
 Simply pass in as many validators as arguments as you want, and it’ll run each validator in sequence, and stop immediately as soon as a validation error is returned.

+Note that `and` is limited to synchronous validators.
+If you want to compose asynchronous validators, use `asyncAnd`.

 ### Reusing